Commercial insurance options

 Over 700,000 small business owners across America trust us to insure their commercial vehicles.
-Each get customized coverage to match their unique business needs whether they own a real-estate business in Tampa or a landscaping company in Orlando.
+Each gets customized coverage to match their unique needs, whether they own a real estate business in Tampa or a landscaping company in Orlando.

 Several factors affect the cost of your Florida commercial auto policy, including your:

 Some industries have more risk than others.
 An electrician who carries tools and equipment to various job sites every day can expect to pay more than an accountant who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A large carpet cleaning van with an expensive vacuum system will usually have a higher premium than a small delivery van without any attached equipment.